How To Ask For Job OPPORTUNITIES

 You know that you’re going to get to Hawaii.

-Right?
-And that’s how I want you to see your job search, right, and this process through networking is you’re going to need to talk to a few people.
+That’s how I want you to see your job search, right, and this process through networking is you’re going to need to talk to a few people.

 You’re going to need to have a few conversations before you reach the one that’s actually going to land you in Hawaii or land you at your dream job.

-So if you want to learn more about this process…
+If you want to learn more about this process…

 Do you know one person who could benefit from the information in this post?
 If so, do your friend a favor and share this info with him/her.